 This is the market leader in terms of autosomal DNA testing.
-And if you do decide to join the fray, your own genetic fingerprint will be added to what is now the world’s largest consumer DNA database.
-In terms of usability and understanding the results, Ancestry’s offering has been designed with genealogists in mind, with an interface that allows easy integration with your tree, plus Common Ancestor/Shared Match tools.
-New features and updates have appeared over the past 12 months, including greater detail for UK ethnicity results, and in February the company unveiled ‘MyTreeTags’ (including DNA-category labels that can be attached to people in your tree) and ‘ThruLines’ (showing common ancestors that may connect you to your DNA matches).
+And if you do decide to join the fray, your own genetic fingerprint will be added to what is now the world’s largest family history DNA database.
+In terms of usability and understanding the results, Ancestry’s offering has been designed with genealogists in mind, with an interface that allows easy integration with your tree, plus new features being unveiled all the time.

 2. Cruwys News

-At first glance a blog about the Cruwys/Cruse one-name study, this is where author, blogger and genetic-genealogy expert Debbie Kennett surveys, tests, fact-checks, challenges and explores the fast-changing landscape of DNA testing.
+At first glance a blog about the Cruwys/Cruse one-name study, this is where author, blogger and genetic genealogy expert Debbie Kennett surveys, tests, fact-checks, challenges and explores the fast-changing landscape of DNA family history.
 One particularly eye-opening entry from May 2015 describes her conflicting autosomal DNA results received when testing with Ancestry, 23andMe and FamilyTreeDNA.
-Meanwhile her most recent post at time of writing delves into the US Department of Justice’s new policy on forensic DNA analysis.
 An honorary research associate at University College London, Debbie is also a regular contributor to Who Do You Think You Are?
 Magazine.

 3. DNA Painter

-Genetics and one-name studies are natural bedfellows, and the guild’s introduction to this subject provides all sorts of free articles, links and members-only benefits.
-These include useful tips aimed at beginners, alongside advice and information for more seasoned researchers.
+DNA family history and one-name studies are natural bedfellows, and the Guild’s introduction to this subject provides all sorts of free articles, links and members-only benefits.
+These include useful tips aimed at beginners in DNA family history, alongside advice and information for more seasoned researchers.
 Guild members can purchase DNA test kits at reduced prices, which could be worth considering if you’re planning the full-range of tests.
-The ‘DNA for Family History’ link leads to seven standalone PDF articles, while the ‘DNA Experiences’ link leads to case studies and articles relating to specific surname DNA projects, where members share their goals, approaches and discoveries.
+The ‘DNA for Family History’ link leads to seven standalone PDF articles, while the ‘DNA Experiences’ link leads to case studies and articles relating to specific surname DNA family history projects, where members share their goals, approaches and discoveries.

-FamilyTreeDNA was founded nearly 20 years ago, and while Ancestry is king of autosomal testing, FamilyTreeDNA remains the market leader for both Y-chromosome DNA and mitochondrial DNA testing, offering the largest Y-DNA and mtDNA genealogical-matching databases.
+FamilyTreeDNA was founded nearly 20 years ago, and while Ancestry is king of autosomal testing, FamilyTreeDNA remains the market leader for both Y-chromosome DNA and mitochondrial DNA testing, offering the largest Y-DNA and mtDNA genealogical-matching databases for DNA family history.
 The website and results can appear outdated compared with its competitors, and the pricing system is a little confusing, but the company can boast volunteer-run surname, haplogroup and geographical projects.
 This collaborative approach, coupled with a test that can identify whether a relative is from your mother’s or father’s side, provides the service with its unique selling point.

 Chosen by Graham S Holton, editor of Tracing Your Ancestors Using DNA (2019):

-“The International Society of Genetic Genealogy (ISOGG) is a non-profit organisation that is free to join and provides the main online resource for those interested in the study of genetic genealogy.
+“The International Society of Genetic Genealogy (ISOGG) is a non-profit organisation that is free to join and provides the main online resource for those interested in the study of DNA family history.

 “An important section of the website is the ISOGG Wiki, which is described as ‘a free genetic genealogy encyclopedia’.
 This includes a wide range of articles contributed by experts.

-“If you have a specific question on genetic genealogy or a topic you want to investigate further, this should be your first port of call.
+“If you have a specific question on DNA family history or a topic you want to investigate further, this should be your first port of call.
 Here you will find not only authoritative information, but also many references to articles for further details.
 These range from user-friendly blog posts, to academic articles by geneticists.
 There is also a glossary explaining the many technical terms found in this field.

-“Another useful section contains charts comparing the different tests (autosomal DNA, mitochondrial DNA and Y-chromosome DNA) offered by the testing companies, with specifications and prices, although since this is such a fast-developing field, it is important to check the companies’ websites for any new developments.
+“Another useful section contains charts comparing the different tests (autosomal DNA, mitochondrial DNA and Y-DNA) offered by the testing companies, with specifications and prices, although since this is such a fast-developing field, it is important to check the companies’ websites for any new developments.